rei/rei-cedar-docs/docs/foundation/typography/README.md

 <br>

 ## Type Scale
-For type scale specifications are located on the [Brand Typography tab](?active-tab="brand typography").
+For type scale specifications are located on the [Brand Typography tab](?active-tab=brand typography).
 Specifications are available for:

 - **Body:** Uses a more open line height to font size ratio and is best suited for long-form content

 - **Display:** Line height to font size ratio is more condensed than body type specifications and caters to an overall shorter line length.
 It is best used for big moments, headings, titles, or subheadings.
 Avoid using display sizes for long-form content

-- **Utility:** Use sparingly within UI elements for Cedar components such as Form labels and Call-to-Action text
+- **Utility:** Use sparingly within UI elements for Cedar components such as form labels and Call-to-Action text

 <hr/>